This is part 2 of our electrolytes series. Read Part 1: Why You Need Magnesium on a Fast

-Your body needs sodium to maintain fluid volume and blood pressure, to transport other nutrients, to keep your muscles contracting and functioning properly, and to send signals from your nervous system.
+Your body needs sodium to maintain fluid volume and blood pressure, transport other nutrients, keep your muscles contracting and functioning properly, and send signals from your nervous system.

 The increased sodium losses can be explained by increased excretion of ketone bodies, as well as the increase in glucagon and decrease in insulin levels.

-Symptoms of low sodium
+Symptoms of Low Sodium

-Common symptoms of low sodium levels include headaches, lightheadedness, dizziness, fatigue, nausea and muscle cramps.
+Common symptoms of low sodium levels include headaches, lightheadedness, dizziness, fatigue, nausea, and muscle cramps.

 If you’re one of those people who gets headaches when they fast, it’s likely due to one of two things:

 Similarly, if you’re battling fatigue, it would be easy to attribute that feeling to your lack of food, but it may actually be due to lack of sodium… which is good news, because you can supplement with sodium without breaking your fast.

 But sodium excretion from the kidneys can start as soon as your fast begins.
 In one study, cumulative sodium loss was estimated at 7,475 mg over 7 days with a daily peak urinary sodium loss of 1,564 mg on day 3.

 For context, there’s about 1.7 grams of sodium in a teaspoon of pink himalayan sea salt, and a little over 1 gram of sodium in a typical serving of bouillon (half a cube).

 So, to keep our math up to date: if you’re exercising during a fast, that would mean 3-4 grams of sodium per day, with a gram of that being consumed before you work out.

 A lot of us at Zero like a mug of low-calorie bouillon at mealtimes to replace the ritual of food.
 We’ve also been known to chew on pink Himalayan salt crystals to give our teeth something to do.

-When you shouldn’t supplement with Sodium
+When You Shouldn’t Supplement with Sodium

 Where sodium is concerned, it’s especially important if you have a history of kidney disease, blood pressure issues, heart failure, or if you’re pregnant or on diuretics.